na-na-hi/renget/archive/pmdhelloworld.md

 Beginning digitisation.
 Stand by. . .
 ```
 I watched, utterly dumbfounded, as the bottle seemed to shrink and pixilate - before shooting straight towards me.
 I flinched in anticipation, squeezing my eyes tightly shut.
 There was a unpleasant feeling of pressure on my front, which quickly faded into nothing.
-Opening my eyes, I could see that the bottle had completley vanished from my sight, replaced with more floating text under the first set.
+Opening my eyes, I could see that the bottle had completely vanished from my sight, replaced with more floating text under the first set.
 ```python
 Digitisation complete.
 Max_Elixir was sent to C:\Porygon\ItemStorage !
 ```
-As the text blipped out of existence, I fixed my gaze on the spot the bottle had been sitting.
+As the text blipped out of existence, I fixed my gaze on the spot where the bottle had been sitting.
 I experimentally waggled a block-foot-thing through where the Max Elixir had been - it was certainly gone, and from the sounds of things, I'd stored it.
 Somewhere.

 `WHAT WAS THAT.
 WHAT WAS ANY OF THAT.
 AUGH.
 WHAT IS MY LIFE.`

 While thoroughly disturbed by the whole experience of... whatever the hell that was, at least I knew that I could collect items.
-No clue on how many, or how I get them back out of myself, but that would be a problem for future me to figure out.
+Didn't have any clue on how many, or how I get them back out of myself, but that would be a problem for future me to figure out.

 ***

-WIP
+I continued to explore the dense forest, continuing down another couple of floors.
+The last set of stairs had led me into a large, grassy clearing - the "walls" of thickly packed trees and plants parting, their canopy of leaves and branches pulling back enough to reveal the night sky in all it's glory.
+The full moon shone brightly, illuminating the empty glade with a silvery light.
+I hovered over to the centre, my lack of footsteps preserving the absolute silence of the clearing.

+Surveying the area around me, it was evident that there was no path forwards - there was no doubt that this was to be the deepest part of the Dungeon.